 To start a new Episodic Project, click "New Project" from your Studio Page:

-Once you've selected from the three available episodic formats (Film & TV, Stage Play, or Multi-Column AV), simply increase your "Episode Count" to more than one.
+Once you've selected from the three available episodic formats (Film & TV, Stage Play, or Multi-Column AV), simply toggle the 'Episodic' option to increase your "Episode Count" to more than one.

 Adapting to an Episodic Project

-If you've already created a single-script project, you can adapt it from your Project Management Page.
-Just click the dropdown menu, and select "Add New Episode".
+If you've already created a single-script project, you can adapt it from the Project Navigation menu.
+Just click the dropdown menu next to the project name, and select "Add Episode".
+Or, you'll also find this option by going to File, then clicking "Add Episodes."

 Episodic Project Features

 Depending on your Plan, your Episodic Project will now have several new features that will help you write, plan, and shoot your production.
-These may vary slightly based on the project type, but we'll review the offerings of Film & TV to provide an overview.
+These may vary slightly based on the project type; we'll review the offerings of Film & TV to provide an overview.

 Master Files

-Master Files are the nerve centre of your new Episodic Project – helping you to plan and shoot across multiple episodes drawing from a single catalog, budget, and shooting schedule.
-Note that each Episode has its own 'episode-specific' version of these files, which acts as a per-episode filtered view of that document type.
+Master Files are the nerve center of your new Episodic Project – helping you to plan and shoot across multiple episodes drawing from a single catalog, cast & crew, budget, and schedule.

 Master Catalog

-If your production has recurring assets, casts, and crew, your Master Catalog inventories each person, place, or thing into one document.
+If your production has recurring assets, character, your Master Catalog inventories each character, place, or item into one document.
 This has several advantages across the entire writing and production process:

 Consistent Script Breakdown